Luzzotica/AuthenticAIPlaybook/public/chapters/chapter-06.md

 ---
-title: "Chapter 6: The Authentic AI Voice System"
+title: "The Authentic AI Voice System"
-backgroundImage: "/images/chapter6.jpg"
+backgroundImage: "/images/chapter6.png"
-music: "/audio/chapter6.mp3"
-textEffect: "fade"
 ---

-# Chapter 6: The Authentic AI Voice System
+# The Authentic AI Voice System

 {{name}}, there are 3 steps to get AI to sound like you: